huuff/exobrain/programming/html/aria.md

 * `aria-label`: Gives some description for a visual element, example values are: `Close`, `Breadcrumb`.
 * `aria-labelledby`: Id of an element that contains text that says what this element is.
 * `aria-describedby`: The id of some element that contains text that describes this element.
 This is expected to be longer than a simple label of `aria-labelledby`.
 Example: A text describing the requirements of a valid password for a password field.
+* `aria-hidden='true'`: Hide for screen readers.
+Useful for icons and other visual elements.